Proposal to use LHC general-purpose detectors in "beam-dump" measurements for long-lived particles: Acknowledgments

 \section{Acknowledgments}

-We thank Carlo Battilana, Francesca Romana Cavallo, Karri DiPetrillo, Teruki Kamon, and Jason Sang Hun Lee for useful discussions.
+We thank Carlo Battilana, Francesca Romana Cavallo, Karri DiPetrillo, Teruki Kamon, Jason Sang Hun Lee, and Yotam Soreq for useful discussions.
 This article was supported by the computing resources of the Global Science Experimental Data Hub Center (GSDC) at the Korea Institute of Science and Technology Information (KISTI).
 The work of BD, DK, and HK is supported by the U.S.~Department of Energy Grant DE-SC0010813.